Nail the Interview

 6. How would you deal with a co-worker conflict

 You need to convince your interviewer that you are a good listener and can accept opposing views without getting upset.
 If you have had experience with this, try to give an example of how you handled the situation successfully.
-Stress your communication skills, that you always remain calm in these situations.
+Stress your communication skills, so that you always remain calm in these situations.
 Ensure that your interviewer understands your willingness to find common ground with your co-worker.

 These are only a few examples of common USPS interview questions you are likely to be asked.
 As long as you keep a level head and do your best to answer any other question politely and friendly, we’re pretty sure you will ace it.